 This part of the course will consist of a series of seminars on recent advances in environmental economics and policy and business relevant issues presented by TSE faculty and invited speakers.
+These presentations will be done online.

 Prerequisites - Pré requis :